mccnick/MovieMagnet/README.md

 ## Awards

-- **Best Coder & Best Manager**: Recognized by the Computer Science department professor Simanta Mitra and my TA the entire semester, for outstanding contributions as a backend developer and team manager.
+- **Best Coder & Best Manager**: I (Nick) was recognized by the Computer Science department professor Simanta Mitra and my TA the entire semester, for outstanding contributions as a backend developer and team manager.

 ## Features